vecin2/em_automation/README.md

 When design templates consider the following:
 -  A value should be prompted with enough information so the user knows how to fill it.
 - When possible provide a subset of values for the user to pick from.
-- Users should NOT be prompted any value that can be computed from some other values - finding the minimum set of values is key.
+- Users should NOT be prompted any value that can be computed from some other values - finding the minimum number of prompted values is key.
 - Avoid duplicating SQL code, reuse template by including them within others.
 So when a product DB table changes it avoids having to change multiple templates.
 - Review existing templates or consult this documentation to understand what filters and templates are available.